-Every salesperson answers 5-10 of the same questions on every call.
+On average, every salesperson answers 5-10 of the same questions in every meeting.

 They have their answers rehearsed and sometimes even scripted.
 They can recite them in their sleep, and honestly, they’re probably tired of having to answer them all the time.

-If you record one and send it to all of your prospects before your connect calls (and use a video marketing platform like Vidyard to see how much of the video they’ve watched), you’ll now be able to go into your conversation ready to get to the nitty gritty and not waste so much time answering the same old, standard questions.
+You can record just one video and send it to all of your prospects before your connect calls so you can go into your conversation ready to get to the nitty-gritty and not waste so much time answering the same old questions.

-With this in mind, one of the seven types of video you should be creating is employee bio videos.
-These are exactly what they sound like; short videos where your team speaks directly to the camera and introduces themselves.
+Employee bio videos are exactly what they sound like: short videos where your team speaks directly to the camera and introduces themselves.

 There’s no way to communicate the value proposition of a given product or service more efficiently than through video.

-Think about it; Right before you fill out a form, you have questions, doubts.
+Think about it: Right before you fill out a form and hand over your contact information, you have questions and doubts.